Anodyne and Sylum stood floating in space, staring down at the planet Dolor.

-“What did you do, he was just trying to get the money you stole off me.
+“What did you do?
+He was just trying to get the money you stole from me.
 Hand it over, his too!”

-Mesca laid on the ground with his hands raised above his head.
+Mesca lay on the ground with his hands raised above his head.

 Jester started to search his belt but found no pouches.

-Mesca felt around blindly on his belt but felt no coins, he sat up and started to search more in-depth.
+Mesca fell around blindly on his belt but felt no coins; he sat up and started to search more in-depth.
 But once again found no coins.

 “Someone’s robbed me.
 Hey Captain, one of your men has taken my coin from me during that fight.”